Could We Observe an Exploding Black Hole in the Near Future?: Quasi-extremal Black Holes with Physics Beyond the Standard Model

 For a population of RN PBHs of the same initial mass and charge parameter, significant radiation will be emitted when the PBHs are Schwarzschild-like, both before becoming quasi-extremal and during the final explosion.
 The initial emission is constrained by Big Bang Nucleosynthesis (BBN), as energy injection can alter the final abundances of light elements, and potentially by the Cosmic Microwave Background (CMB), as it may affect anisotropies in the CMB.
 We show these as red and blue regions in \cref{fig:indirect_bounds}, respectively.
 For the mass range of interest ($10^{10}$ to $10^{13}$\,g) the PBHs are Schwarzschild-like during BBN, so the BBN constraints are not significantly modified, but the PBHs are quasi-extremal by the time of recombination.
 The emission from the final explosions is constrained by both the CMB and the EGRB.
 In \cref{fig:indirect_bounds} we show these constraints in black for several dark sector parameter choices.
-To set the EGRB limits we use \texttt{PYTHIA}~\cite{Bierlich:2022pfr} and \texttt{Hazma}~\cite{Coogan:2019qpu} in their corresponding energy ranges of validity to compute the secondary photon flux~\cite{Coogan:2020tuf} and limit the total photon flux by available EGRB data, which we fit with a power law ($d\phi/dE_{\gamma} \propto E_{\gamma}^{-\alpha}$ with $\alpha=2.6$ in the energy range 1\,MeV to $10^6$\,GeV~\cite{Fermi-LAT:2014ryh,HAWC:2022uka}).
+To set the EGRB limits we use \texttt{PYTHIA}~\cite{Bierlich:2022pfr} and \texttt{Hazma}~\cite{Coogan:2019qpu} in their corresponding energy ranges of validity to compute the secondary photon flux~\cite{Coogan:2020tuf} and limit the total photon flux by available EGRB data, which we fit with a power law ($d\phi/dE_{\gamma} \propto E_{\gamma}^{-\alpha}$ with $\alpha=2.6$ in the energy range 1\,MeV to $10^6$\,GeV, based on observations from $\sim 1$\,MeV to $\sim 1$ TeV and consistent with the limits up to $10^6$\,GeV~\cite{Fermi-LAT:2014ryh,HAWC:2022uka}).
 This constraint gives a sharper spike than in the Schwarzschild case as slightly heavier PBHs are still quasi-extremal today with suppressed emission.
 Slightly lighter black holes exploded in the past and their abundance can be constrained by studying the effect of the energy injection on the CMB anisotropies.
 We estimate the CMB bound following the procedure described in reference~\cite{Carr:2009jm}, adapted to our scenario.\footnote{This provides a good estimate of the bound while avoiding a full analysis of the ionization history of the universe~\cite{Acharya:2020jbv}.} Once again we note a sharper spike than in the Schwarzschild case since slightly lighter PBHs became quasi-extremal before recombination.
-For different points in the dark sector parameter space, the critical mass $M_{\rm c}$ roughly scales as $\sim e_D/m_D^{2}$, as long as $M_{\rm c}$ is well below $M_{c}^{S}$.
+For different points in the dark sector parameter space, the initial mass of a PBH that would be exploding today (the critical mass, $M_{\rm c}$) roughly scales as $\sim e_D/m_D^{2}$, as long as $M_{\rm c}$ is well below $M_{c}^{S}$.